ICAST 2004: Bass Industry Trends & New

 O. Mustad & Son (USA), Inc.

-Of most interest to me from Mustad was their new Ultrabite Black Bass formulation.
+Of most interest to me from Mustad was their new Ultrabite

-Not a scent but a liquid containing pheromone technology intended
+Black Bass formulation.
+Not a scent but a liquid

-to attract fish to your specific area and induce them to feed.
+specific area and induce them to feed.
+Development is attributed

-Development is attributed to the scientific work of Dr. Andrew
+to the scientific work of Dr. Andrew Moore.
+It is patented by the

-Moore.
-It is patented by the British government.
-In addition to
+British government.
+In addition to traditional methods of

-teaspoon of Ultrabite will turn on fish in a body of water
+will turn on fish in a body of water approximately the size of an

-approximately the size of an Olympic swimming pool, says Mustad.
+Olympic swimming pool, says Mustad.
+Since it may take several

-Since it may take several minutes for Ultrabite to descend,
+minutes for Ultrabite to descend, dispense and stimulate a

-dispense and stimulate a reaction from bass up to 100 feet away,
+reaction from bass up to 100 feet away, it's best to stay in the

-it's best to stay in the treated area and repeatedly fan-cast the
+treated area and repeatedly fan-cast the area with an

-area with an Ultrabite-enhanced lure to maximize effectiveness.
+Ultrabite-enhanced lure to maximize effectiveness.

 Outdoor writer/editor and media, contact:

-www.mustad.no Bob Funk, Vice president, Sales
+Bob Funk, Vice president, Sales & Marketing custserv@mustad-usa.com

 315-253-2793 Auburn, NY